Icon of Christ of Latomos: Origin

 The origin of the mosaic icon most likely dates back to the late third century in the metropolis of Thessaloniki in modern-day Greece.
 At that time, Byzantium was divided into East and West, ruled by Diocletian and Maximian, respectively.
 Theodora (286–305?) was either the daughter of Maximian the emperor or August Galerius who ruled over Thessaloniki at that time.
 Theodora lived slightly before the time of the Diocletianic Persecution, when Christianity was officially pronounced illegal by the imperial government.
 Nevertheless, at the end of the third century leading up to the official decree, Christians were still met with violence from pagan authorities.
 Theodora, without the knowledge of her parents, was baptized by Saint Alexander, the Bishop of Thessaloniki (venerated May 28).

+Another view of the icon in Hosios David Church.

 Under the pretext that she was ill, Theodora had a bathhouse and palace built for her, the bathhouse containing a semicircular apse.
 The location of the bathhouse was near Thessaloniki's stone quarries, which is why it was given the name Latomos (Λατομείο (quarry)).
 Theodora, being a Christian, hired an iconographer to create an image of the Mother of God on the apse.
 Every day, Theodora visited the palace to see the work that the artist had been doing.
 One day, to her surprise, the image of the Mother of God was no longer present, and instead on the apse there was a mosaic of an apocalyptic scene featuring Jesus at the center.
 The iconographer was as puzzled as Theodora was.
 She pronounced it a miracle and forbade him from changing the mosaic.

 When Theodora's pagan mother was informed of the icon by Theodora's servants, Theodora had the entire apse and icon quickly covered with plaster to preserve the image and to hide it from her parents.
 After Theodora's father returned from battle, he learned of her conversion to Christianity and arrested her, locking her in a tower prison.
 Refusing to sacrifice to idols, she died as a martyr in 305.

 The Icon of Christ of Latomos remained hidden underneath the plaster for a period of time after Theodora's death.
 Some time after Christianity was made legal in 313 by Constantine I's Edict of Milan, the bathhouse of Theodora was converted into a church and eventually into a monastery.
 Nevertheless, the mosaic icon still remained hidden and unknown.
 Because of its survival during the Byzantine iconoclasm of the early eighth century, it seems that the plaster remained up for a substantial amount of time.